funny-bytes/hapi-locale-17/README.md

 Locale and language detection for Hapi Server v17.

-Evaluates locale information from `accept-language` header and query parameter and attaches locale to `request.locale` available in all Hapi route handlers.
+Evaluates locale information from `accept-language` header and query parameter and decorates Hapi request object with `request.getLocale()` available in all route handlers.

 If a `locale` query parameter is provided, it has highest priority.
 Second priority is the `accept-language` http request header.
 Final priority is a fallback locale.

-Target attribute `request.locale` and query parameter `locale` can be renamed.
+Method `request.getLocale()` and query parameter `locale` can be renamed.

 ## Install